aridjayarecipes/cutesrecipes.web.app/content/post/2588-recipe-of-any-night-of-the-week-pumpkin-ka-healthy-soup.md

 1. Corns dal ke oiye.

 This soup can be made ahead and reheated when ready to serve.
 This rich creamy and warm soup can be prepared several days ahead and stored in a refrigerator in an airtight container.
-Vegetable pumpkin stir fry is vegan, simple, healthy as it has all the vegetables and it's a comforting recipe because it takes only thirty minutes for.
+Vegetable pumpkin stir fry is vegan, simple, healthy as it has all the vegetables and it&#39;s a comforting recipe because it takes only thirty minutes for.
 Cream of Pumpkin soup. pumpkin, peeled and chopped into large pieces•water (for boil;ing pumpkins)•salt•onion, finely chopped•garlic, finely chopped•veg oil•small carrots, roughly chopped•rosemarty leaves.
 Quick and easy spiced pumpkin soup made with pumpkin purée, onions, fresh ginger, chicken stock, cream, and a mixture of curry, cumin, and coriander.

 So that is going to wrap this up for this exceptional food pumpkin ka healthy soup recipe.
 Thank you very much for reading.
 I am sure that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!